 Specialist Mentoring (AS & MH)

 Working with the student on a one-to-one basis, mentors provide interventions to enable the student to manage their mental health in relation to their academic studies, promoting strategies for independent learning and self-management.
-This support can take place in the student’s accommodation, university, a mutually convenient and suitable venue or remotely (via Skype).
-The academic mentor can help with a variety of issues including:
+This support can take place in the student’s accommodation, university, a mutually convenient and suitable venue or remotely.
+The specialist mentor can help with a variety of issues including:

 - Organisation and Time Management